dominicstop/react-native-ios-utilities/README.md

 ## 🚧⚠️ Re-Write WIP 🚧⚠️

-This library is being re-written to support the new architecture.
+This library is being re-written to support both the new + old architecture.
 Please see this is [issue](https://github.com/dominicstop/react-native-ios-context-menu/issues/100#issuecomment-2077986438) for progress 😔

 **Overview**: